AVSLab/basilisk/src/simulation/environment/groundLocation/groundLocation.rst

 Module Assumptions and Limitations
 ----------------------------------
-This module assumes that it is affixed to a spherical body with a constant radius.
-Elevation constraints are computed assuming a conical field of view around the normal vector fom the body's surface at the location.
+This module assumes that the location is affixed to a spherical body with a constant radius.
+Elevation constraints are computed assuming a conical field of view around the normal vector from the body's surface at the location.

 Message Connection Descriptions
 -------------------------------